 Prospective applicants are encouraged to contact individual PhD and research faculty members whose professional areas of interest align most closely with their own.
-All applicants must obtain and submit consent from the suitable major advisor agreeing to mentor the student if they accepted into and start the program during the application cycle.
+All applicants must identify a suitable major advisor with whom they wish to work.
+Prior to starting the program, the applicant must obtain written consent from their major advisor (stating they agree to mentor them), and likewise the applicant must submit written consent (stating they agree to work with the selected major advisor).

 All applicants are reviewed on a competitive case-by-case basis.
-Qualified applicants may be invited for an interview with members of the CRCS Ph.D. studies committee.
-Meeting entry-level requirements for admission does not guarantee a seat in the program.
-Additionally, acceptance into the PhD program does not guarantee financial aid.
-Prospective students who are interested in financial support should indicate this on their application.
-Applicants wishing to be considered for financial aid will be put into a merit-based competition for available teaching assistantships, doctoral traineeships, and positions on research grants.
-These positions typically require 20 hours per week of research, teaching, or clinical service in exchange for a monthly stipend.
+Qualified applicants will be invited for an interview with members of the CRCS Ph.D.
+Studies Committee.
+Meeting entry-level requirements for admission does not guarantee an offer of admission to the program.
+Additionally, an offer of admission for the PhD program does not guarantee financial aid.
+Applicants who are interested in financial support should indicate this in their application and will be put into a merit-based pool for available teaching assistantships, doctoral traineeships, and positions on research grants that will be evaluated annually.
+Assistantship positions typically require 20 hours per week of research, teaching, or clinical service in exchange for a monthly stipend.
 For students with qualifying stipends, a scholarship typically covers at least partial tuition, fees, and individual medical insurance.
+Additional funding options separate from the assistantships may also be available (e.g., hourly paid positions, adjunct academic teaching, or adjunct clinical supervision).

-Preferential consideration will be given to those applicants already holding graduate degrees / clinical certification and demonstrated academic potential in Audiology, Speech-Language Pathology, Occupational Therapy, Physical Therapy, or other related fields.
+Preferential consideration will be given to those applicants already holding a graduate degree in one or more of the four disciplines, have clinical certification in one of the professions, and is eligible for Idaho Licensure in one of the four professions.
+Additionally, applicants with demonstrated academic and scholarly potential in Audiology, Speech-Language Pathology, Occupational Therapy, Physical Therapy, or other related fields are encouraged to apply.
 Others may apply and will be considered for admission based on merit and potential for success.

 - Submit official academic transcripts from institutions of higher education where any credits were obtained that contributed to bachelor’s degrees and from all graduate-level coursework.